Are you ready to learn about arterial blood gases and ABG interpretation? I sure hope so because that is what this study guide is all about.

-Make sure the sample is: obtained anaerobically, properly anticoagulated, bubbles removed, and analyzed within 10 to 30 minutes.
+To prevent pre-analytical errors, make sure the sample is obtained anaerobically, properly anticoagulated, bubbles removed, and analyzed as quickly as possible.

 87. How is CO2 transported?

-45-55 mL of CO2 per 1 dl blood is transported by ionized bicarb, dissolved in plasma, and plasma protein transport.
+45-55 milliliters of CO2 per 1 deciliter of blood is transported by either ionized bicarb, dissolved in plasma, or plasma protein transport.

 88. How much blood is needed for an adequate ABG sample?

 2 –4 milliliters of blood is enough for a sample.

 89. For accurate ABG results, what are the components of quality control?